Depression treatment and support

 If you need specialist depression counselling, Priory offers fast access to mental health support.
 By calling 0330 056 6041, you can connect with Priory's services, which include intensive inpatient treatment and post-crisis assistance to address the underlying causes of depression and support recovery.

-Additional Helplines
+Additional helplines

 There are several other helplines that can provide support for depression.
 Visit our crisis support information page for a full list of helplines available.